C-C-Minetest-Server/travelnet_redo/README.md

 ## Changes

-* **This mod is not a drop-in replacement of the original Trevelnet mod.** Contributions are welcomed, but I don't plan to write migration scripts.
+* **This mod is not a drop-in replacement of the original Travelnet mod.** Contributions are welcomed, but I don't plan to write migration scripts.
 * Elevators are not included.
 This is mainly my personal choice - use [more realistic elevators](https://content.minetest.net/packages/shacknetisp/elevator/), they are not bad.
 * Punching the travelnet no longer updates it.
 Instead, they are always up-to-date, and a cache system ensures the robustness of displays.
 * The number of travelnets in a network is no longer limited to 24.
 Though packed, the system properly handles the display of >24 travelnets.